 The word 'time' is the most commonly used noun in the English language.
-Time is something that is fundamental to our lives.
+Time is something that is fundamental to us.
 We live our lives regulated by it and we endure the seemingly ceaseless, unstoppable advance of it.
 But what is time - the thing, the noun, the article?
 Surely we know this, it must be obvious - time is so intrinsic to our existence, and so ubiquitous to our lives that understanding it can't be difficult?

-But maybe we do understand time, and it’s really a simple notion.
+So it is a word used liberally to underpin fundamental scientific hypotheses; yet its understanding is a fudge.
+How come?
+Surely it can't be that complicated?But maybe we do understand time, and it’s really a simple notion.
 But the overuse, or misuse, of the word has clouded the definition.
 Should this quandary be in the realm of physics, cosmology or philosophy?
 I say it’s more a matter of semantics.

-The answers are all here - the 'mystery' of time is revealed in
+The answers are all here - the 'mystery' of time is revealed in full - take your time…